nchah/movielens-recommender/README.md

 This was a final project for a graduate course offered in the Winter Term (January-April, 2016) at the University of Toronto, Faculty of Information: INF2190 Data Analytics: Introduction, Methods, and Practical Approaches.
 Our group's full tech stack for this project was expressed in the acronym *MIPAW*: MySQL, IBM SPSS Modeler, Python, AWS, and Weka.

-Running the model on a sample of the MovieLens movie ratings data produced movie recommendations where >85% would produce favorable ratings.
+Running the model on the millions of MovieLens ratings data produced movie recommendations where >85% of the films would have been received with favorable ratings.

 ## Directory Tree

-The file structure for this repository.
+The file structure for this repository, with file sizes in SI units.

 ```
 $ tree --si